 The Sewer Fund exists to account for the administration of the Township's sanitary sewer system.
-At December 31, 2020, the Sewer Fund had a total fund balance of \$2,291,482, a decrease of \$1,527,255 over the prior year.
+At December 31, 2021, the Sewer Fund had a total fund balance of \$1,058,576, a decrease of \$1,232,906 or 54% over the prior year.
 The fund balance decrease is a result of the use of proceeds realized from notes and bonds previously issued of just over \$8 million less transfers out to the capital improvement fund for the intended projects and debt service funds.
-The fund has an unassigned balance of \$98,936.
-Not the counting the bond and note proceeds, the sewer fund has generally declined as a result of the combination of lower than necessary sewer rent rates, increasing downstream costs, and lower than expected water consumption levels, which is the basis of the sewer rent fee.
+The fund has an unassigned balance of \$ -0- and not counting the bond and note proceeds, the sewer fund has generally declined because of the combination of lower than necessary sewer rent rates, increasing downstream costs, and lower than expected water consumption levels, which is the basis of the sewer rent fee.
 The Board of Commissioners is committed to developing a comprehensive, long-term plan to correct the fund's financial standing.

-The Debt Service Fund houses the activity surrounding the issuance and payment of Township debt and had a fund balance of \$882,289 which is a slight decrease of \$128,402, or approximately 1%.
+The Debt Service Fund houses the activity surrounding the issuance and payment of Township debt and had a fund balance of \$1,106,736 which is an increase of \$224,427, or approximately 25%.
 The fund balance is restricted for the sole purpose of paying debt service and related expenditures.

-The Special Assessment Fund, which accounts for special assessment funded projects to construct various sanitary sewer projects, ended 2020 with a fund balance of \$55,551.
+The Special Assessment Fund, which accounts for special assessment funded projects to construct various sanitary sewer projects, ended 2021 with a fund balance of \$20,815.
 With no new projects since 2010, the activity in the fund is limited to the collection of past assessments, which are then used to pay down on the bonds issued to construct the projects.
-Currently, there are six assessment projects outstanding, with receivables totaling \$235,303.
+Currently, there are six assessment projects outstanding, with receivables totaling \$235,059.

-The Park Improvements and Open Space Fund, which accounts for the 25% allocation of the Real Estate Transfer tax dedicated to the acquisition of open space and improvements to the Township's parks, ended 2020 with a negative fund balance of \$411,425.
-That balance will continue to be covered by General Fund transfers in 2021, as budgeted by the Board with the adoption of the 2021 Budget.
-Current activity in this fund is the annual debt service on the (voted) 2015 Series Bonds which refunded the originally issued 1996 and 2002 (voted) open space bonds as well as the (voted) 2014 Series Bonds issued for the acquisition of the 71 acres of open space at the Ardrossan estate in December 2014.
+The Park Improvements and Open Space Fund, which accounts for the 25% allocation of the Real Estate Transfer tax dedicated to the acquisition of open space and improvements to the Township's parks, ended 2021 with a fund balance of \$93,853.
+The increased Transfer tax revenue is primarily the source that helped the fund recover from a deficit balance in 2020 of \$411,425.
+As the fund balance continues its' healthy recovery it will rely less on General Fund transfers in 2022 and going forward.
+Current activity in this fund is the annual debt service on the (voted) 2015 Series Bonds which refunded the originally issued 1996 and 2002 (voted) open space bonds as well as the 2020 Series Bond which refunded the originally issued (voted) 2014 Series Bonds issued for the acquisition of the 71 acres of open space at the Ardrossan estate in December 2014.